COMS-BC3997-SP23/website-AidanNEichman/_posts/2017-09-12-the-best-organizer-software.markdown

 Overall, I am pleased with the progress I have made on this project so far.
 By finding a pre-existing database with the data I needed, I was able to overcome a significant hurdle in the project and move forward with building the model.

-* The csv file of the data is in the GitHub.
+* The csv file of the data is too big for GitHub.